lsst/dp0-3_lsst_io/tutorials-dp0-3/portal-dp0-3-3.rst

 1.7.
 Create a scatter plot of inclination vs. semi-major axis.
-In the plot panel, click on the "+" signpn the upper right side.
+In the plot panel, click on the "+" sign the upper right side.
 This will bring up a new "Add New Chart" pop-up window.
 Set the "Plot Type" to "Scatter", the "X" to "a", "Y" to "incl".
 In the "Chart Options" dropdown menu, set the "X Min" to "0", the "X Max" to 60, the "Y Min" to 0, and the "Y Max" to 80.